gerau/LongArithmetic/README.md

-Here will be all labs for special sections of computational math.
+Here will be first and second lab for special sections of computational math.

 # Directories